letoram/xarcan/README.md

 For multiple instances, you can add :1 (and set DISPLAY=:1 etc. accordingly) and so one, forcing size with -screen 800x600 -no-dynamic.
-The title and identiy can be scriptably controlled with -aident identstr -atitle titlestr
+The title and identity can be scriptably controlled with -aident identstr -atitle titlestr

 Limitations
 ====